yj7082126/musubi-tuner/README.md

 ## Introduction

-This repository provides scripts for training LoRA (Low-Rank Adaptation) models with HunyuanVideo or Wan2.1 models.
+This repository provides scripts for training LoRA (Low-Rank Adaptation) models with HunyuanVideo, Wan2.1 and FramePack architectures.

-This repository is unofficial and not affiliated with the official HunyanVideo/Wan2.1 repository.
+This repository is unofficial and not affiliated with the official HunyanVideo/Wan2.1/FramePack repositories.

 For Wan2.1, please also refer to [Wan2.1 documentation](./docs/wan.md).
+For FramePack, please also refer to [FramePack documentation](./docs/framepack.md).

 *This repository is under development.*